What is Chiropractic

 Chiropractors use a wide range of therapeutic techniques to treat patients, depending on the presenting complaint; these range from passive stretching of hypertonic tissues to deep tissue work, nerve stretches and dynamic muscle reactivation.
 However, the most common therapeutic procedure performed by doctors of chiropractic is spinal manipulation, also called “chiropractic adjustment.”
-This consist of applying a controlled force into the affected joints.
-Joints may cause discomfort or pain due to tissue injury that may not always be traumatic, i.e. improper lifting of a heavy object, or through repetitive stresses, such as sitting in an awkward position with poor spinal posture for an extended period of time.
+It consists of applying a controlled gentle thrust on a joint that has been affected by mild traumatic changes, i.e. improper lifting of a heavy object or through repetitive stresses, such as adopting a “slack” posture for extended time.

 - decrease of pain intensity

 - increase general health,

 - restore joint mobility, (for those joints that have become hypomobile, or restricted in their movement,